How to Get the Email Bounce Rate Under Control

 Here are five significant factors responsible for email bounces:

-3. Using Unverified Domains: Neglecting efforts to improve the sender’s reputation, resulting in their emails being flagged as spam by email authentication protocols like SPF, DKIM, and DMARC.
+- Using Unverified Domains: Neglecting efforts to improve the sender’s reputation, resulting in their emails being flagged as spam due to poor email authentication.

 While it may not be possible to reduce your email bounce rate to 0%, avoiding these errors can make most of your email bounce issues disappear into thin air.